-Respondents to the 2006 Interpretation Theory Alumni Survey indicated that approximately 75% went on to graduate school and of those, approximately 25% pursued a Ph.D.
+Respondents to an Interpretation Theory Program alumni survey in 2006 indicated that approximately 75% went on to graduate school and of those, approximately 25% pursued a Ph.D.

 Occupations of interpretation theory graduates are diverse and include: physicians, professors, editors, grant writers, an assistant district attorney, and a civil rights investigator.

 Currently offered courses relevant to the program include the following: